Frequencies Provided for Ultra-Wideband Technology

-The Federal Network Agency has made the frequencies for ultra-wideband technology (UWB) in the frequency range 30 MHz - 10.6 GHz available to the market since 16.01.2008 in a general allocation.
-This means that anyone can use the frequencies free of charge and without an application, provided the provisions of the general allocation are complied with.
+The Federal Network Agency has made the frequencies for Ultra-Wideband technology (UWB) in the frequency range 30 MHz – 10.6 GHz available to the market since January 16, 2008, through a general allocation.
+This allows anyone to use these frequencies free of charge and without application, provided the provisions of the general allocation are observed.

-The UWB technology enables extremely broadband radio transmission paths, which allow short distances (up to a few metres) to be bridged by means of extremely low radiated power.
-This is ideal for coverage within a room or even smaller flats, offices or workshops.
-In addition, the coverage of the interior of vehicles is a typical area of application.
+UWB technology enables extremely broadband radio transmission paths, which facilitate the bridging of short distances (up to a few meters) using extremely low radiation power.
+This is ideal for coverage within a single room or smaller apartments, offices, or workshops.
+Furthermore, providing coverage within vehicle interiors is a typical application area.

-Instead of cumbersome cabling, a wireless connection can be realised in the area of hi-fi, audio, video as well as IT components, e.g. printers, hard disks, monitors, scanners, keyboards and mice, with the help of UWB frequencies.
-The USB interface, which is widely used in information technology, can thus be realised on a purely wireless basis.
+Instead of cumbersome cabling, a wireless connection can be established using UWB frequencies for Hi-Fi, audio, video, and IT components such as printers, hard drives, monitors, scanners, keyboards, and mice.
+Thus, the widely used USB interface in information technology can be implemented on a purely radio-technical basis.

-Further applications are conceivable in the commercial and industrial sector.
-For example, the frequencies can be used for data transmissions in medical applications, in measurement technology, location and surveillance technology, as well as for the entire range of applications that could not be realised until now due to insufficient bandwidth.
+Further applications are conceivable in the commercial and industrial sectors.
+For instance, these frequencies can be utilized for data transmissions in medical applications, measurement technology, positioning and monitoring technology, as well as for the entire range of applications that could not be realized previously due to insufficient bandwidth.

-With regard to the width of the allocated spectrum, this frequency allocation breaks new ground.
-The frequency usage regulations are therefore complex and provide for the use of modern techniques to take into account the protection of other radio services.
-The Federal Network Agency will intensively monitor the effects of UWB use in order to modify the operational and technical parameters for UWB technology if necessary.
+With this frequency allocation, new ground is being broken regarding the width of the assigned spectrum.
+The frequency usage regulations are therefore complex and stipulate the deployment of modern techniques to account for the protection of other radio services.
+The Federal Network Agency will intensively monitor the effects of UWB usage to potentially modify the operational and technical parameters for UWB technology.

-With the frequency allocation, the Federal Network Agency follows its obligation to implement a corresponding decision of the European Commission (Decision of the European Commission on the authorisation of harmonised spectrum use for ultra-wideband devices in the Community of 21 February 2007).
-The decision of the Federal Network Agency is now available on its website.
+With this frequency allocation, the Federal Network Agency fulfills its obligation to implement a corresponding decision by the European Commission (European Commission Decision on the harmonized use of frequency spectrum for ultra-wideband devices in the Community of February 21, 2007).
+The Federal Network Agency's directive can be accessed immediately on its website.

-Source: Press release of the Federal Network Agency of 16.01.2008, Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railway Press Office, Tulpenfeld 4,53113 Bonn, www.bundesnetzagentur.de
+Source: Press release from the Federal Network Agency dated January 16, 2008, Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railways Press Office, Tulpenfeld 4, 53113 Bonn, www.bundesnetzagentur.de

 Goldberg Attorneys at Law, Wuppertal-Solingen 2008